api3dao/oev-docs/docs/oev-searchers/in-depth/oev-auctioneer.md

 # OEV Auctioneer

 OEV Auctioneer is the off-chain system managed by the Api3 DAO to process auctions hosted on the OEV network.
-This off-chain component is necessary because hosting auctions fully on-chain would be extremely gas-intensive and wouldn't scale performance-wise.
-The correctness and honesty of OEV Auctioneer can be verified on-chain because the logic is based solely on the [OevAuctionHouse](/oev-searchers/in-depth/oev-network/#oevauctionhouse) contract state and events at a given time.
+The honesty of OEV Auctioneer can be verified on-chain because the logic is based solely on the [OevAuctionHouse](/oev-searchers/in-depth/oev-network/#oevauctionhouse) contract state.

 OEV Auctioneer has two main responsibilities: